romnn/djtool/src/scheduler/README.md

 - allow custom scheduling policies based on a custom ID type, which could enforce complex constraints by using labels
 - allow concurrent adding of tasks while the scheduler is executing, so that tasks can be streamed into the scheduler

+#### TODO

+- implement pause / resume using notfications
+- implement notification based waiting for ready tasks
+- use select instead of shutdown task

 #### Usage

 tba